zakack/diffusion-pipe/README.md

 - 2025-05-22
   - Add Automagic optimizer
   - Support i2v training for LTX-Video.
 Thanks @GallenShao for the PR!
+  - Support multiple shuffling of tags when caching text embeddings.
+Credit to @gitmylo for the PR.
 - 2025-05-07
   - Switch to official implementation of LTX-Video.
 Allows training the 13b LTX-Video model.
 - 2025-04-19